TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Heat Generation.md

 This subsystem is primarily concerned with ensuring the customer Specifications 3 and 5 are met by using thermocouples to ensure the heating was successful

 1. The heat generation subsystem shall measure the initial temperature of the bar stock using a thermocouple and store this temperature using a microcontroller.
-2. The heat generation subsystem shall ensure magnetic isolation is obtained by checking for over- and under- heating throughout the length of the bar stock using thermocouple(s).
+2. The heat generation subsystem shall check for over- and under- heating throughout the length of the bar stock using thermocouple(s).
 3. The heat generation subsystem shall increase the power delivered to the induction coil if the thermocouple senses temperatures below the desired temperature output based on user specified power input.
 4. The heat generation subsystem shall reduce the power delivered to the induction coil if the thermocouple senses temperatures exceeding the desired temperature output based on user specified power input.
 5. The heat generation subsystem shall accurately measure the final temperature of the bar stock using thermocouple and store this temperature using a microcontroller.